 The height of the VT-4000 ranges from 70cm to 150cm.
 Its weight is 3.6 kilograms and can hold up to 4 kilograms.
 Its equipped with ground spikes for outdoor use and rubber tips for more delicate indoor floors.

 Next up on the hunt for vlogging accessories is lighting.
-Lighting can make or break your footage, no matter how good your camera is, it’s not of much use with bad lighting.
+Lighting can make or break your footage, no matter how good your camera is it’s not much use with bad lighting.
 Lighting however isn’t all buying equipment and gadgets.

 All you need is to have effective lighting.
 It should put you or your partner in front of the camera in focus while avoiding strange shadows on your face and features.
 To this end you may use natural light from strategically located windows or the ambient lighting available in the room you use.

-It’s essential to start by knowing what lighting equipment you can find.
+It’s essential first to start by knowing what lighting equipment you can find.

 Umbrella lights are the next step in the lighting game.
-Their advantage over Softboxes is the directional control they give you, i.e. more customization.
+Their advantage over softboxes is the directional control they give you and so more customization.

 2-The Impact Soft n’ Natural Kit #3: This is a great kit pick if you want to buy one.
-It features most of what you need to get started from octa Softboxes and normal Softboxes to fixtures and stands.
+It features most of what you need to get started from octa softboxes, normal softboxes to fixtures and stands.
 It comes at a medium range price of $129.

-This guide should introduce you to the must haves of your vlogging accessories kit and help you choose your vlogging equipment as you begin your journey.
-It didn’t dive into the world of novelty equipment that some professional vloggers use sometimes which you don’t need as a beginner.
+Hopefully, this guide has introduced you to the world of vlogging accessories and helped you choose your vlogging accessories as you begin your vlogging journey.
+It’s good to note that this guide doesn’t dive into the world of novelty equipment that some professional vloggers use sometimes which you don’t need as a beginner.